AudDMusic/firefox-extension/README.md

 ## Current issues

+Help is welcome!

-I wasn't able to make Firefox add the extension permamently, from an archive.
-I don't know why, help would be welcome in [#1](https://github.com/AudDMusic/firefox-extension/issues/1).
+[#1](https://github.com/AudDMusic/firefox-extension/issues/1): I wasn't able to make Firefox add the extension permamently, from an archive

-The audio stops playing ater the extension stops recording it until the tab is reloaded, help would be welcome in [#2](https://github.com/AudDMusic/firefox-extension/issues/2).
+[#2](https://github.com/AudDMusic/firefox-extension/issues/2): The audio stops playing ater the extension stops recording it until the tab is reloaded

+Firefox doesn't seem to have the browser identity things that Chrome has, so auth is disabled and the AudD API will process only the first 10 requests.
+Once the extension is ready for release, we'll fix this.

 ## Original description